 Well, hooray!
 It’s time to clean your office.
 Yes!
 Remember that zippy little Disney song, “Hi ho, hi ho, it’s off to work we go?”
 Of course, you do.
-You may also remember that those smiling dwarves were not on their way to clean an out-of-control office.
-They had a better place – a mine (possibly filled with danger, death etc.).
+You may also remember that those smiling dwarfs were not on their way to clean an out-of-control office.
+They had a better place – a mine (possibly filled with danger, death, etc.).

 By faithfully following a simple disaster recovery and maintenance schedule, you are bound to see improvement – even if you think you are a real lost cause.

 Total Disaster Recovery

 Schedule two hours to begin cleaning.
 You will need the following supplies:

 - a large trash can